sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

-Execute Workflow without Fire Insights
+Execute Workflow without Sparkflows
 ==================

-Workflows created in Fire Insights can be run on Databricks without the necessity of having Fire Insights installed.
+Workflows created in Sparkflows can be run on Databricks without the necessity of having Sparkflows installed.

 Architecture Diagram
 ----------